Sitting all day at your desk while maintaining good posture is not an easy task.

 Back Pain Relief

-Kneeling chairs can also help in alleviating back pain which comes about from too much sitting.
+Kneeling chairs can also help in alleviating back pain that comes about from too much sitting.

 Traditional chairs have a flat seat which often forces the lumbar spine out of its natural curve and more towards a straight line.